Periodontal Disease Treatment Goodlettsville

 - Changes to the fit of your dentures or other prosthetics

-- Permanent tooth loss
+Permanent tooth loss

-How Do We Treat Gum Disease?
+How Do We Treat Periodontal Disease?

-How we treat your gum disease depends on how advanced your condition is.
+How we treat your periodontal disease depends on how advanced your condition is.
 Before developing a treatment plan, your dentist will thoroughly examine your mouth.
 Once they have an accurate picture of your oral health, they may recommend one or more different types of treatments that address specific symptoms you may have.

 Do You Need Scaling & Root Planing?

-During your regular dental checkups, Dr. McClain will keep an eye out for common signs of the early and late-stage symptoms of gum disease.
+During your regular dental checkups, Dr. McClain will keep an eye out for common signs of the early and late-stage symptoms of periodontal disease.
 Gingivitis, which is the earlier stage of the infection, can manifest in the following ways:

-- Bleeding gums when you brush and floss your teeth.
+- Bleeding gums when you brush and floss your teeth

-- Persistent bad breath, also known as halitosis.
+- Persistent bad breath, also known as halitosis

-- Visible plaque and tartar accumulation.
+- Visible plaque and tartar accumulation

-- Red, swollen, or tender gums.
+- Red, swollen, or tender gums

-- Gum recession that causes your teeth to appear longer.
+- Gum recession that causes your teeth to appear longer

-- Deep pockets between the teeth and gums.
+- Deep pockets between the teeth and gums

-- Shifting or loose teeth caused by soft and hard tissue deterioration.
+- Shifting or loose teeth caused by soft and hard tissue deterioration

-- Difficulty or discomfort chewing.
+- Difficulty or discomfort chewing

-- Tooth loss.
+- Tooth loss

-The Process of Getting Scaling & Root Planing
+The Process of Getting Periodontal Treatment

-This two-step procedure begins with a thorough cleaning of the surface of your teeth, removing all plaque and tartar accumulation.
+This procedure begins with a thorough cleaning of the surface of your teeth, removing all plaque and tartar accumulation.
 At your next visit, one of our skilled dental hygienists will then clear any hardened deposits of bacteria from the roots of the teeth that lie below the gumline.
 This will allow the gums to healthily reattach to the surface of your teeth to protect the underlying roots.

-Aftercare Tips for Scaling & Root Planing
+Aftercare Tips for Periodontal Treatment

 Our dental hygienists will make sure you remain completely comfortable during your procedure, and in most cases, we’ll administer a local anesthetic to help numb the mouth before a deep cleaning.